bcw117/ArgTrack/README.md

 # ArgTrack

-A mobile app that keeps track of arguments that you and your partner have had that was created using React Native and SUpabase.
+A mobile app that keeps track of arguments that you and your partner have had that was created using React Native and Supabase.
 Still a work in progress.